Monthly News – June 8, 2026

 Pay It Forward

 Now that spring has arrived, don’t forget to stop by The Center on Rosser (Adult Center of Prescott) and enjoy the colorful display of quilts hanging in the entryway.
-A special thank-you to Maryann O’Connor, who has organized these seasonal displays for many years.
+A special thank-you to Maryann Conner who has organized these seasonal displays for many years.
 It is another beautiful way we spread joy throughout our community.

 A big round of applause also goes to the volunteers who helped clean and reorganize our storage area in April.
 Everything was removed, rearranged, bin lids were wiped down, shelves were labeled, dust was cleared out, and old files were purged.